ells101/codingnotes/javaNuggets.md

 Exception Handling
 ----------

+- Get into the habit of handling, null, empty or sometimes 0 so that your code solutions are more watertight.
 - Objects.requireNonNull checks if an object reference is null and throws a null exception if it is.
 So we can check if a method param is not null.

 ```java